-А Individual counseling theory and techniques-
+А and techniques-

 Psychoanalyti c, Humanistic, Behavioral, Cognitive, Briefapproaches

 В Group techniq

-С Multi-cultural techniques wit h special reference to Indian
+C Multi-cultural techniques with special reference to Indian h special reference to Indian

-techniques such as yoga and meditation
+techniques suc h as yoga and meditation

-Unit 4 Assessment for or guidance an d counselling:
+Unit 4 Assessment for guidance and counselling:

 А Aptitude and I nterest Assessr nent

-В Intelligence A ssessment
+В Intelligence Assessment

-С Personality Assessment
+С Personality As sessment

 Unit 5 Guidance & Counselling Applications oplications

 А Family and co uples counselli ng; Child Counselling;

 В School and Ca reer counsellin g; Workplace Counselling;

 Crisis interver ition

 С Counselling for or wellness; Co unselling and technology

 Pratical 1.
-Counse elling report
+Counselling report

 (Any Two) 2.
-Schola stic aptitude te st
+Scholastic aptitude test

-3. Guidance Needs Inventory
+3. Guidar nce Needs Inve ntory

 4. Multip le Aptitude Tes st

 Mode of Theory

 examination -

 Weightage CA MTE ETE

 Distribution 30% 20% 50%

-Text book/s Feltham, C and Horton, I. (2000).
-Handbook of Counseling and Psychotherapy.
+Text book/s Feltham, C and d Horton, I. (20 000).
+Handbook of Counseling

+and Psychothe rapy.
 London: Sage .

-1. Gibson, R.L. and Mitchell, M.H.
+Other 1.
+Gibson, R.L. and Mitchell, M.H.
 (2003).
+Introduction to Counseling an

-Introduction toCounseling and Guidance (6th Ed.).
-New Delhi: Pearson India.
-2. Gladding, S.T.
+References Guidance (6th Ed.).
+New Del hi: Pearson India.

+2. Gladding, S .T.
 (2009).
+Cou unselling: A comprehensiveprofession (6th

-Counselling: A comprehensive profession (6th Ed.).
-New Delhi: Pearson India.
+Ed.).
+New Del hi: Pearson Inc lia.

-Other

-References

-·

-Sch ool: School of Batch: 2018-2021
+Sch ool: School of Batch: 2019-2022

-Humanities & Dutch: 2010-2021
+nanities & Batch: 2019-2022

-ial Sciences
+Soci al Sciences

-gram: B.A.
-Current Academic Year: 2020-2021
+gram: B.A. ours Current Academic Year: 2021-2022

-Honours

 Bra nch: Semester: V

-Psy chology
+Psyc chology

 1 Course Code BPS 302

 2 Course Title Industrial & Organizational Psychology

 3 Credits 6

 4 Contact 4-1-2

 Hours

 (L-T-P)

 Course Type Elective

 5 Course 1.
 The major objective of this course is to introduce the students with the

 Objective psychological issues of industry.

 2. To acquaint the students with factors that would lead to healthy work

 environment and increased productivity.

 3. To familiarize the students with work related attitudes and complexity

 of behavior at work place.

 4. To introduce the students with factors affecting motivation of

 employees.

-~ 5.
-To introduce the students with qualities of an effective leader.
+5. To introduce the students with qualities of an effective leader.

 6 Course CO1: The student will be able to recognize the organizational set up and

 Outcomes learn the basic principles of human relation in organization.

-CO2: The student will be able to understand the healthy work eniron
+CO2: The student will be able to understand the healthy work enironment

-and team building.
+and team buliding.

 CO3: The student will be able to solve the complexity of behaviouralissues

 and work related attitudes in different organizational set up.

 CO4: The student will be able to categorize what motivates today's

 employees and what qualities differentiate an effective organizational

 leader.

 7 Course Industrial & OrganizationalPsychology is scientific study of human behavior

 Description in place of work.
 In this course, we understand and measurehuman behavior

-Description to improve employee satisfaction.
+to improve employee satisfaction.

 8 Outline syllabus

-- Unit 1 Introduction
+Unit 1 Introduction

-A Introduction to Organization: Definition and Scope.
+Α Introduction to Organization: Definition and Scope.

-- Development of industrial and organizational psychology.
+D Development of industrial and organizationalpsychology.

 В Major influences on I/O Psychology: Hawthrone Experiment, Time and

-Motion Study
+C Motion Study

-С Current status of I/O psychology, Work place Diversity, I/O psychology in
+C Current status of I/O psychology, Work place Diversity, I/O psychology in the Indian context.

-the Indian context.
+uie mutan context.

-·